ahmadfajar/vue3-mdb-docs/docs/components/toggle-icon.md

 `<bs-toggle-icon>` has four icon variants: `filled` (_default_), `outlined`, `rounded`, and `sharp`.
 Use `size` property to sets the icon size, otherwise default size will be used.

-For backward compatibility, `<bs-icon-toggle>` can still be used, but is deprecated and will be removed in the future.

 <SmallNote color="teal">Updated on v2.0.0</SmallNote>

 ::: BlockVue {title="ToggleIcon Example" file="./docs/components/scripts/toggle-icon.js"}